-- If CMS_T determines that the endpoint is able to accept the incoming call request, then the procedures in Section 8.4.1.2.1 are followed. - If CMS_T determined that the call is to be forwarded (either through a provisioned or temporary call-forward-unconditional, or because of a provisioned or temporary call-forward-busy and the line is currently busy), and the RKS-Group-ID of CMS_T is equal to the RKS-Group-ID of CMS_O (as contained in the P-DCS-Billing-Info header in the INVITE request), then CMS_T MAY return a 3xx response to CMS_O through the procedures of Section 8.4.1.2.2. - If, on the other hand, CMS_T determines that the call is to be forwarded but the special conditions given in the previous paragraph are not met, or if CMS_T does not want to use the optimized procedure above, then the procedures of Section 8.4.1.2.3 MUST be followed to propagate the INVITE request. - If CMS_T determines the endpoint is not available to accept the call, or if the endpoint returns an error, an appropriate SIP error code is returned to CMS_O.
+- If CMS_T determines that the endpoint is able to accept the incoming call request, then the procedures in Section 8.4.1.2.1 are followed. - If CMS_T determined that the call is to be forwarded (either through a provisioned or temporary call-forwardunconditional, or because of a provisioned or temporary call-forward-busy and the line is currently busy), and the RKS-Group-ID of CMS_T is equal to the RKS-Group-ID of CMS_O (as contained in the P-DCS-Billing-Info header in the INVITE request), then $CMS_T MAY$ return a 3xx response to CMS_0 through the procedures of Section 8.4.1.2.2.

+- If, on the other hand, CMS_T determines that the call is to be forwarded but the special conditions given in the previous paragraph are not met, or if CMS_T does not want to use the optimized procedure above, then the procedures of Section 8.4.1.2.3 MUST be followed to propagate the INVITE request. - If CMS_T determines the endpoint is not available to accept the call, or if the endpoint returns an error, an appropriate SIP error code is returned to CMS_0 .
 486-Busy (if the user is already on another call and is not able to take a new call) and 480-Temporarily-Unavailable (otherwise) are recommended error codes.
-The procedures of Section 8.4.1.2.4 MUST be followed.
+The procedures of Section 8.4.1.2.4 MUST be followed. - If CMS_T receives an INVITE with a Call-Info header declaring "purpose= answer_if_not_busy" then CMS_T MUST ignore any active CFB service for the target endpoint and not forward the call if the endpoint is busy, and instead return a 486-Busy-Here response.
+If the endpoint has CFU, SCF (where the calling party is on the SCF screening list), DND, or Solicitor Blocking (where the calling party is not on the solicitor blocking white list) active, CMS_T MUST reject the INVITE with a 480-Temporarily-Unavailable response.